 An effective social media strategy requires active listening to the online chatter about your healthcare organization.
 Should a crisis occur, listening to the conversation will help you shape a more insightful and effective response.
 Responding in real time to issues strengthens public perception that your focus is firmly on patient satisfaction.
 In addition, use monitoring to find the healthcare conversations you can add value to.
 Investing in community building online now will pay dividends in the form of support should a crisis hit you.

 There are many free and paid monitoring tools available to you.
 These tools vary in scope and range across a number of sites, real-time or delayed searching, the sophistication of analytics, the flexibility of data presentation, integration with other applications, and of course, price.
 When it comes to reputation management, choose a tool that does more than just track mentions of your name.
 You need to be able to evaluate the sentiment (the ratio of mentions that are positive to those that are negative) attached to the mentions.
-Social Mention is a free monitoring tool which includes sentiment.
+Mention is a freemium monitoring tool that includes sentiment.
 Tweets that include words like “not working,” “fail” or “poor experience” should be resolved immediately.

 #3 Create a Written Plan

 - Clear guidelines on how to respond to each of the different situations outlined above in #1.

 - Links to your terms of service.

 - Who should respond – establish a clear chain of command and list contact information.

 - Make sure every member of your team knows this plan is in place, how to access it, and how to put the plan into action.